Balti (singer)

-Mohamed Salah Balti (محمد صالح بلطي; born April 10, 1980) is a Tunisian singer, rapper, composer and music producer.
+Mohamed Salah Balti (محمد صالح بلطي; born April 10, 1980) is a Tunisian singer, rapper, composer, and music producer.

 Biography

-He began his artistic career with the group Wled Bled before starting, in 2002, to make himself known on the Tunisian scene through an unofficial album with DJ Danjer.
+Mohamed Salah Balti began his musical career with the group Wled Bled.
+In 2002 he started to become known on the Tunisian scene through an unofficial album with DJ Danjer.

-In 2003, he collaborated with the Tunisian director Mohamed Zrane in the soundtrack of his film "The Prince" where he had written, composed and performed three pieces in addition to the end credits of the film.
+In 2003, he wrote, composed and performed three pieces for the soundtrack of Tunisian director Mohamed Zranes film "The Prince" a fourth song was featured in the end credits of the film.

-From 2004 to 2009, he gave concerts throughout Tunisia but also in Europe where he performed notably with Rohff, Tandem, FactorX, Sinik, Cheb Slim, Diam's, and in Germany with Methodman and Redman.
+From 2004 through 2009, he gave concerts throughout Tunisia as well as in Europe.
+On these tours he performed with names such as Rohff, Tandem, FactorX, Sinik, Cheb Slim and Diam's.
+In Germany he performed with names like Methodman and Redman.

-In 2008, he formed his group X tension with which he released his first official album "Our World in Real".
+In 2008, he formed the group X tension.
+With this group he also released his first official album "Our World in Real".
 These two concerts are organized by Radio Libre de Tunisie.

-In 2017, he released a single called "Ya Lili".
-It is a duet with Hammouda, a little Tunisian boy unknown at the time of the general public.
+In 2017, he released a single called "Ya Lili'".
+The song is a duet with the young Tunisian talented boy Hammouda.
 The clip posted on YouTube has a record number of views ever recorded in Tunisia and the Arab world, and made Balti more well-known in the region.
+It was also a breakthrough for Hammouda for the Tunisian audience.